LoganMac8/vendor-risk-portfolio/docs/How-to-Review-a-SOC2-Report.md

 # How to Review a SOC 2 Report
 _A practical guide for Vendor Risk and GRC Analysts_

 A SOC 2 report is one of the most important documents used in Vendor Risk Management.
-It shows how well a service provider protects customer data and whether their controls actually work in real life—not just on paper.
+It shows how well a service provider protects customer data and whether their controls actually work in real life, not just on paper.
 This guide explains the exact steps I follow when reviewing a SOC 2 report as part of a real vendor due diligence workflow.

 ---